 Beside the bed the plan is to have a shelf/closet that goes from the floor all the way up to the ceiling. …Uh, well not that there is all that much “all the way”, …but you know what I mean.
 This will be home to the microwave I purchased earlier tonight.
 It might also house the refrigerator —if I can afford it and this continues to seem to be the best spot.
 We are entering the phase of the project where the infrastructure is starting to come together.
 The things that have to be in one particular spot for some reason are getting placed there.
 Now it is a matter of doing some active design.
 Where I have a pretty good idea of the rest of the things we need, the question is now, where should these items really sit?
 Is the best spot for a refrigerator really in the base of this?
 Or, would a better spot be more in the kitchen next to the furnace?
 I think decisions like that are impossible to form yet.

-ten inches.
-This will be the profile edge.
+Calling the bottom edge square, the paper sticks out beyond the cardboard by about ten inches.
+This will be the profile edge. |

 What I am going to try doing is something I have read about.
 I can do some cardboard mockups of the refrigerator and move it into various spots.
 I don’t have the money for it anyway.
 I have refrigerator dreams on a cooler budget.
 So it isn’t really a matter of slowing down the project by having a box in here that is labelled refrigerator.
 In the meantime maybe I will discover I can survive on the cooler, maybe I will decide I can’t live without using that 2.7 cubic feet for something else.